 The character sets WE8BS2000, CL8BS2000, WE8BS2000L5, EE8BS2000, CE8BS2000, and WE8BS2000E are the recommended database character sets.

 The other character sets should only be used as client character sets.

-The character set WE8BS2000E must be used as database character set if you want to store the euro symbol in the database or if you want to use the euro symbol as the dual currency symbol.
+The character set WE8BS2000E must be used as database character set to store the euro symbol in the database or to use the euro symbol as the dual currency symbol.

 In addition to these supported character sets, if you are connecting to Oracle Database installations with a non-BS2000 character set, then those servers can use any of the character sets listed in Oracle Database Globalization Support Guide.

 Note:A Unicode database character set is not supported on BS2000/OSD.
-If you want to store Unicode characters in the database, then you must make use of Unicode datatypes
+To store Unicode characters in the database, then you must use Unicode datatypes

 NCLOB.
 During database creation you can specify either AL16UTF16 or UTF8 as the national character set for these datatypes.
-For more information about Unicode support, refer to Chapter 6 of the Oracle Database Globalization Support Guide.
+For more information about Unicode support, see Chapter 6 of the Oracle Database Globalization Support Guide.